 Is it legal to camp on the beach in Florida?

 Many states have their own particular laws when it comes to beachside camping.
 While there are plenty of campgrounds in Florida to choose from, many campers prefer to camp along the ocean’s edge.
-The truth of the matter is, camping directly on the beach is not considered legal in Florida unless the campground happens to be situated in the sand.
+The truth is that camping directly on the beach is not considered legal in Florida unless the campground happens to be situated in the sand.
 The reality is, however, that beach camping in Florida usually does not provide direct access to the sand, but rather close proximity.
-For instance, campgrounds in Key West offer unobstructed views of the water, yet there is no beach camping provided.
+For instance, campgrounds in Key West offer unobstructed views of the water, yet no beach camping is provided.

 What do I need to bring to camp on the beach in Florida?